flow2ml/Flow2ML/README.md

 <p>Write only a Few Lines of
 Machine learning code using
 Flow2Ml</p>

 <p>Quickly design and customize pre-processing workflow in machine learning.
 Obtain training, validating samples with only 3 lines of code using Flow2ML toolkit Check Installation and sample code to flow into your ml model fastly.</p>

 ## Why Flow2Ml
-<p>Flow2ML is an open source library to make machine learning process much simpler.
-It loads the image data and applies the given filters and returns train data, train labels, validation data and validation labels.
+<p>Flow2ML is an open-source library to make the machine learning process much simpler.
+It loads the image data and applies the given filters and returns train data, train labels, validation data, and validation labels.
-For all these steps it just take 3 lines of code.
-It mostly helps beginners in the field of machine learning and deep learning where the user would deal with image related data.</p>
+For all these steps it just takes 3 lines of code.
+It mostly helps beginners in the field of machine learning and deep learning where the user would deal with image-related data.</p>

 ## Dependencies
 Before Running the code you need to have certain packages to be installed.
 They are listed out here